Last updated: May 11, 2022 | Archive

 Interacting directly with your Nest device without a Google service

 If you interact directly with your Nest device (such as your manual thermostat changes) without using a Google service like the Google Assistant, your device usage data is not used for ad personalization.
-Learn more about how Google ads work and how to control the ads you see.
+Learn more about how Google ads work and how to control the ads you receive.
 This specific limit on your device usage data is true for the following Nest devices only that were historically used with Nest Accounts: Nest thermostats, Nest Cams, Nest video doorbells, Nest alarm systems, Nest door locks, and Nest smoke & carbon monoxide alarms.

 This data processed as you interact directly (i.e., without using a Google service like the Assistant) with your Nest device isn't accessible in My Activity, and turning off your Google activity controls doesn't have an effect on the collection or retention of this data.
 That's because we use this data for more limited purposes of providing Google services and experiences related to the connected home, improving and personalizing them and developing new ones, helping to maintain safety and security across Google services, and keeping you informed of relevant Google products, services, and updates (including promoting our connected home devices and services to you, as explained above), and the data is core to how your connected home devices and services work.
 This data is deleted when you delete your account and is subject to Google's account deletion practices.